Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 # Azure DevOps Pipeline with ONNX Runtime

 This sample will setup a pipeline to train, package and deploy Machine Learning models in IoT Edge Devices.
 There are three phases in this pipeline.
 (1) __Training__ the Tiny Yolo v3 model in Azure Machine Learning and converting it to ONNX.
-(2) __Packaging__ the ONNX model and the application code in a docker image for the NVIDIA Jetson Nano device.
+(2) __Packaging Pipeline__ to create the CI/CD steps to create docker image for the NVIDIA Jetson device with the application code and the ONNX model.
 (3) __Deploying__ the docker images on the target device using Azure IoT Edge.
 All these steps are automated in a DevOps pipeline using Azure DevOps.

 Specifically, we will cover:
 * How to set up a NVIDIA Jetson Nano as a Linux self-hosted DevOps agent, for building our Edge solution.